Nidhilaal/Motor-Survey-System/Angular/README.md

    - Conduct the survey and fill in the survey report.
    - Submit the survey report.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ## Contact

-For any inquiries or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or issues, please contact [Nidhilal](mailto:msnidhilal16@gmail.com).